adobeio/adobeio-documentation/README.md

 ### Register Webhook with the Adobe I/O Console
 Once you have your webhook ready, use the adobe.io console to register it:

 1. On the [Adobe I/O Console](https://adobe.io/console), click **New Integration**.

 2. Select **Subscribe to events** and click **Continue**.

 3. Select **AEM-your-day-cq-link-externalizer-base-server-url** and click **Continue**.

 4. Select **Create new integration** and fill in the **Configure Integration** detail form.

 5. Click the **Add webhook** button and complete the **Add a new Webhook** form.

 6. Select the events you want to subscribe to and click **Save**.

 7. Click **Create new Integration** and then click **Continue to Integration detail**.

 ![integration health check](https://user-images.githubusercontent.com/29133525/31210441-8455506c-a94f-11e7-8099-1a9b766af9b8.png)

-Note: Once you have registered your webhook, responses will include information about its [status](https://github.com/adobeio/adobeio-events-documentation/blob/master/Webhook_docs_intro.md#org85f36da).
+Note: Once you have registered your webhook, responses will include a [status](https://github.com/adobeio/adobeio-events-documentation/blob/master/Webhook_docs_intro.md#org85f36da) field to show if it is ```verified```.

-Note: If you upgraded from version 0.16 of the package to 0.18, your AEM registered event provider ID has changed as a result.
-You will need to re-register your webhook and use the latest provider.
-The label should start with **AEM-** but not with **AEM_DAM**, as it was used in version 0.16.

 ### Webhook Health Check